Travelling

 • a copy of a return ticket;

-• proof of financial resources equivalent to three minimum monthly salaries; in 2023, it’s €2,280.
-Starting from January 1st, 2024, the amount is €2,460.
+• proof of financial resources equivalent to three minimum monthly salaries; in 2024, it is €2,460.

 How to get a Schengen visa to Portugal

-A Schengen visa can be granted for a few days to a maximum of five years.
-However, regardless of the length of the visa’s validity, the holder is not allowed to stay in the Schengen Area for over 90 days in a half-year period.
-The visa may be a single-entry or multiple-entry, depending on the consulate’s decision.
+This visa can be granted for anywhere between a few days to a maximum of five years.
+However, the holder cannot stay in the Schengen Area for more than 90 days per half-year, regardless of its validity.
+The visa may be single-entry or multiple-entry, depending on the consulate’s decision.

 3. Collect the required documents.

-• a filled-out application form;
+• a completed application form;

-• a passport or another valid travel document
+• a valid passport or travel document;

-• two passport-type photos in colour;
+• two passport-size photos in colour;

-• a copy of a travel document, including the return ticket;
+• a return ticket;

-• travel insurance covering the whole period of the intended stay.
+• travel insurance covering the entire stay;

-Portugal visa types | Obidos
+Portugal visa options | Obidos

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.

-Will you obtain Visa D7 in Portugal?
+Will you obtain the Portugal Passive Income D7 Visa?

 Practical Guide

-Will you obtain Visa D7 in Portugal?
+Will you obtain the Portugal Passive Income D7 Visa?

 Frequently asked questions